ndmitchell/hlint/README.md

 When using `--refactor` you can pass additional options to the `refactor` binary using `--refactor-options` flag.
 Some useful flags include `-i` (which replaces the original file) and `-s` (which asks for confirmation before performing a hint).
 The `--with-refactor` flag can be used to specify an alternative location for the `refactor` binary.
 Simple bindings for [Vim](https://github.com/mpickering/hlint-refactor-vim), [Emacs](https://github.com/mpickering/hlint-refactor-mode) and [Atom](https://github.com/mpickering/hlint-refactor-atom) are available.

-While the `--refactor` flag is useful, not all hints support refactoring. [builtin.md](builtin.md) documents which hints do and do not support refactoring.
+While the `--refactor` flag is useful, not all hints support refactoring.
+See [hints.md](hints.md) for which hints don't support refactoring.

 ### Reports